jimmybyrum/coding_exercises/bands/README.md

 Bonus points for managing the browser History object so that each band has a unique url that can be bookmarked.
 Extra bonus points for making the data editable.
 Super bonus points for making those changes persistentent on the client.

-Since I know you haven't already used Backbone, this should help get you going with a client-side only implementation after you read over the basics: http://backbonejs.org/#FAQ-bootstrap
+In case you haven't already used Backbone, this should help get you going with a client-side only implementation after you read over the basics: http://backbonejs.org/#FAQ-bootstrap

 Don't worry about it working on anything but modern browsers (IE8 and better), and assuming the user has JS enabled is fine.